The Magic of Reading

 The ability to read gives us access to information, it gives us a glimpse into our history, the way of life and the thoughts of people who lived before us and of people who live far away.
 But reading does even more.

-One of the reasons many people find it difficult to part with books they own, even if they have no plans to re-read them, is because the contents of those books have become part of their identity.
+One of the reasons we may find it difficult to part with books we own, even if we have no plans to re-read them, is because the contents of those books have become part of our identity.
 Books contain ideas we have absorbed, and help us become who we are.
-They are valuable parts of our past and present experience, which may make us cling to them the way we hang on to old photographs and personal mementos.
-However, it is because we identify with them so closely that we can learn to part with them.
-What we have gained isn't embodied in the books themselves, but in the activity of reading.
+They're valuable parts of our past and present experience, which may make us cling to them the way we hang on to old photographs and personal mementos.

 Reading is the magic that unlocks the messages that so transform us.